 Good news: kittens come pre-wired to use litter boxes.
 They instinctively bury waste in loose substrate — it’s hardwired behavior, not something you have to teach from scratch.
 What you’re actually doing is setting up an environment that supports that instinct and removing barriers.
 Most kittens will use a litter box within days if the setup is right.

-This guide covers the mechanics of litter training from 3–4 weeks old through the first few months, what to do when accidents happen, and when litter box issues signal something medical that needs a vet’s attention.
+This guide covers the developmental timeline for box readiness, the mechanics of litter training from 3–4 weeks old through the first few months, what to do when accidents happen, and when litter box issues signal something medical that needs a vet’s attention.

 What you’ll need